Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 ## 🚀 Key Highlights

-- Solved a real-world **credit card campaign optimization problem** by identifying high-potential customers for targeted marketing
+- Solved a **credit card campaign optimization problem** by identifying high-potential customers for targeted marketing
-- Performed **exploratory data analysis (EDA)** to uncover spending patterns and segment customers, identifying the **18–25 group as an untapped     high-value segment**
+- Performed **EDA and segmentation**, identifying the **18–25 segment as an underserved high-value group**
 - Designed and executed an **A/B testing experiment** to validate campaign effectiveness before large-scale rollout
 - Conducted hypothesis testing and **rejected the null hypothesis (p < 0.05, z = 2.75)**, confirming the campaign’s positive impact
 - Achieved a **6.7% increase in customer spending**, demonstrating measurable business value